asmaakremi/federated-search/README.md

    Use the ontology to correlate the identified natural language elements with the appropriate RDF classes and predicates.

-3. **Fallback Mechanism for Unmapped Terms**:
-   If a predicate or subject from the NLQ does not directly map to an RDF term, enclose the term within parentheses and position it at the beginning of the UQL query.
-This indicates that the term is treated as a conceptual or textual search term, highlighting its importance as a primary search criterion that does not correspond directly to specific RDF ontology properties.
+3. **Fallback Mechanism for Unmapped Terms**: unmapped terms treated as a conceptual or textual search term that does not correspond directly to specific RDF ontology properties.

 4. **Construct the UQL Query**:
    Synthesize the mapped elements into a UQL query following the defined syntax, ensuring alignment with the RDF ontology structure.